 However, the research is relatively limited.

-Additionally, note that it should not be used in place of traditional oral hygiene practices, such as brushing your teeth, flossing, getting routine cleanings and consulting your dentist regarding any oral hygiene problems.
+Additionally, note that it should not be used in place of traditional oral hygiene practices, such as brushing your teeth, flossing, getting routine cleanings, and consulting a dentist regarding any oral hygiene problems.

 Yet when used as a supplementary treatment, oil pulling may be a safe and effective natural remedy to improve your oral health.